History, tourist information, and nearby accommodation

 We are on slightly firmer historical ground when it comes to the first known event in the castle's history.
 Around AD 600 a king named Mynyddog had his hall of Din Eidyn atop the rock, and here some 300 of his followers met to prepare an invasion of the Angles, in modern Yorkshire.
 The invasion was a disaster, and almost all of Mynyddog's men were killed.
 The Angles came north in AD 638 and took Din Eidyn by force, giving it the name it has held ever since, Edinburgh.

 The Lang SiegeMary, Queen of Scots married her second husband, Lord Darnley at Edinburgh Castle in 1565, and the following year she gave birth to the future James VI and I in the castle.
-When Mary fled to England in 1568 the keeper of the castle was Sir William Kircaldy.
-In 1571 Kircaldy came out in support of the exiled queen.
+When Mary fled to England in 1568 the keeper of the castle was Sir William Kirkcaldy.
+In 1571 Kirkcaldy came out in support of the exiled queen.
 Supporters of the infant king immediately laid siege to the castle.
-For 2 long years Mary's enemies besieged the castle, but the defenders held out.
+For 2 long years, Mary's enemies besieged the castle, but the defenders held out.
 Not surprisingly, the siege became known as 'the Land (Long) Siege'.

 It was only when Elizabeth I sent heavy artillery to the attackers that the Lang Siege came to an end.
-The attackers launched a fierce bombardment lasting 11 days, and finally brought down the eastern castle defences.
-Kircaldy was forced to surrender and was executed.
-The Regent Morton immediately began the work of rebuilding the shattered defences, and much of the castle we see today is the result of this late 16th century work, including the Portcullis Gate and the Half-Moon Battery.
+The attackers launched a fierce bombardment lasting 11 days and finally brought down the eastern castle defences.
+Kirkcaldy was forced to surrender and was executed.
+The Regent Morton immediately began the work of rebuilding the shattered defences, and much of the castle we see today is the result of this late 16th-century work, including the Portcullis Gate and the Half-Moon Battery.

 The Royal ApartmentsDating to the 15th century, this suite of connected rooms include the small chamber where Mary, Queen of Scots, gave birth to the future James VI and I. Within the Royal Apartments is the ornately decorated chamber called Laich Hall, which is still used for state occasions.